-Crystal Davis, a spokeswoman for Sprint Nextel Corp (S.N), said the outages were caused by two cuts in the company's fibre optic cable network.
-Da vis said that the company had restored service to affected customers by 4.30 PM ET and that Alaska Airlines service was restored by 3 PM ET on Monday.
+Crystal Davis, a spokeswoman for Sprint Nextel Corp, said the outages were caused by two cuts in the company's fiber optic cable network.

-The company is still investigating the cause of the second cut, which occurred between Tacoma, Washington and Portland, Oregon a few hours after the first one.
+The company is still investigating the cause of the second cut, which occurred between Tacoma, Washington and Portland, Oregon.

-Davis said that fibre cuts are typically accidental, but could not immediately confirm that this was the case for the second incident.
+Davis said that fiber cuts are typically accidental, but that sabotage had not been ruled out as the cause of the second incident.

 Alaska Airlines said on its Facebook page that it lost its connection to the Sabre reservations system, which it also uses to check customers in for flights.